sidharthrashwana/Network-Analyzer/README.md

     5.1 To capture the traffic :

-      1_network_analyzer.py
+      python3 1_network_analyzer.py

     5.2 To store packets onto database :

-      2_store.py
+      python3 2_store.py

     5.3 To find location of ip addresses :

-      3_coordinates.py
+      python3 3_coordinates.py

-Note: Change the location of pcap file in 1_network_analyzer.py and 2_store.py.There is a video added with project folder , refer it for any clarification needed.
+Note: Change the location of pcap file in 1_network_analyzer.py and 2_store.py.There is a video added with project folder which demonstrate the project working.